kyma-project/community/internal/proposals/logs/dynamic-backend-configuration/concept-ServiceCatalog-Integration/serviceCatalogIntegration-Concept.md

   ...
 ```

-The user creates a `Pipeline` CR that indicates the usage of his Secret for the `ElasticService`
+2. The user creates a `Pipeline` CR that indicates the usage of their Secret for the `ElasticService`:

 ```YAML
 kind: Pipeline